openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

-The usual rule of function type compatibility (see :ref:`Function Types Conversions`) are applied to *function type with receiver*, ignoring parameters names.
+The usual rule of function type compatibility (see :ref:`Function Types Conversions`) is applied to *function type with receiver*, and parameter names are ignored.

 .. code-block:: typescript
    :linenos: